junecastillote/Get-AcceptMessagesFrom/README.md

 ### Example 2

 Get all accepted senders of all dynamic distribution groups.
-Groups are expanded and only shows members.
+Groups are expanded and only shows their members.

 ```PowerShell
 .\Get-AcceptMessagesFrom.ps1 -InputObject (Get-DynamicDistributionGroup) -Verbose -ExpandGroups | Format-Table